MicrosoftDocs/common-data-model-and-service/powerapps/control-data-table.md

 6. In the list of entities, click or tap **Sales order**, and then click or tap **Connect**.
   	![Select the **Sales order** entity](Media/chooseSODataTable.png "Select the Sales order entity")

 	The **Data table** control is now attached to the **Sales order** data source.
-A number of initial fields will be displayed in the **Data table** control since we are using a connector that supports that capability.
+A number of initial fields will be displayed in the **Data table** control because we are using a connector that supports that capability.

 	![Data table](Media/preOrderDataTable.png "Data table")

-7. In the right hand pane, click the eye icon to show or hide individual fields.
-For example, click the eye icon next to  **CustomerPurchaseOrderReference** to hide this field.
+7. In the right pane, click or tap the eye icon to show or hide individual fields.
+For example, click or tap the eye icon next to  **CustomerPurchaseOrderReference** to hide this field.

-8. In the right hand pane, reorder the fields by dragging them up or down in the right pane.
+8. In the right pane, reorder the fields by dragging them up or down.

 	![Reorder the fields as desired](Media/fieldReorderDataTable.png "Reorder the fields")